araffin/robotics-rl-srl/README.md

 ## Baxter Robot with Gazebo and ROS
 Gym Wrapper for baxter environment, more details in the dedicated README (environments/gym_baxter/README.md).

+**Important Note**: ROS (and Gazebo + Baxter) only works with python2, whereas this repo (except the ROS scripts) works with python3.
+For Ros/Baxter installation, please look at the [Official Tutorial](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup).
+Also, ROS comes with its own version of OpenCV, so when running the python3 scripts, you need to deactivate ROS.
+In the same vein, if you use Anaconda, you need to disable it when you want to run ROS scripts (denoted as python 2 in the following instructions).

 1. Start ros nodes (Python 2):
 ```
 roslaunch arm_scenario_simulator baxter_world.launch